 For storing event data, we leverage AWS S3, a highly scalable and reliable object storage service.
 The events are stored in compressed JSON Lines format (.json.gz), which offers a balance of human readability and storage efficiency.
 While formats like Parquet offer better query performance and compression, JSON lines remain our choice for easy debugging and log inspection.
 The compression helps reduce storage costs while keeping the data accessible and efficient for processing.

-• Data Partitioning: Optimizing for Future Growth: We partition the stored event data by date (Year/Month/Date/Hour).
+• Data Partitioning: Optimising for Future Growth: We partition the stored event data by date (Year/Month/Date/Hour).
 This partitioning strategy brings several benefits:

 • Simplified Data Management: It becomes easier to retire historical data or manage storage tiers over time.

-• Enhanced Query Performance: If we choose to adopt services like Amazon Athena for querying, this partitioning structure will already be optimized for high performance.
+• Enhanced Query Performance: If we choose to adopt services like Amazon Athena for querying, this partitioning structure will already be optimised for high performance.

-• Faster Debugging: By organizing data in this way, debugging intermittent issues becomes simpler, as we can quickly reload or inspect data from specific periods.
+• Faster Debugging: By organising data in this way, debugging intermittent issues becomes simpler, as we can quickly reload or inspect data from specific periods.

 Why Does This Architecture Make Sense?

 This architecture is designed to be both scalable and highly cost-efficient.
-Each component is optimized to handle increasing volumes of data while minimizing operational costs.
+Each component is optimised to handle increasing volumes of data while minimising operational costs.
 By compressing event data early in the pipeline, using load balancing for traffic management, and structuring data storage intelligently, we’ve built a system that can grow with our needs without breaking the bank.

 Compression at Every Step: From client SDK to storage, data is compressed, reducing storage costs and speeding up data transfer.